michaelito80us/rules-cursor-remote/readme.md

 - Keep rules as short as possible while being maximally effective
 - Include examples of good and bad patterns in rules as this is a big aid to the AI Agent LLM in understanding the rule and applying it correctly

-## Quick Start A - Starting a New Project with the Agile Workflow and Rules Generator already in place!
+## Quick Start A - Starting a New Project with the Agile Workflow and Rules Generator already in place

 This will set up a brand new project folder with cursor rules and agile workflow documentation already in place, along with a starter prompt to kick off your new project with the agile workflow!